Jacob Paul Rettenmayer header

 But JP continued to dabble in other endeavors.
 On 8 February of 1936 a news story reported that the Samarkand Ice Cream Company had been sold, and that the proceeds were to be used to purchase a winery in Monterey County - possibly the La Colma Wine Co.
 However, there's no indication that those plans were ever realized.

-JP continued as president and manager of the Salinas Brewing & Ice Company until his untimely death on 24 February, 1937.
+As far as the public was concerned, JP was still president and manager of the Salinas Brewing & Ice Company at the time of his untimely death on 24 February, 1937.
 He was found below a second story window of the Santa Lucia Inn, ½ mile north of Salinas on the Coast Hwy.
-A Neubert family member recalls that contrary to published reports, JP's death was understood to be a suicide.
-However, as was usual for the time, his death was ruled an accident in deference to the family.
+A Neubert family member recalls that JP took the firing very hard, and contrary to published reports, JP's death was actually a suicide.
+The coroner's report indicated no heart problems, but as was usual for the time, his death was ruled an accident in deference to the family.

 A San Francisco newspaper ran this story on 25 February: